letscoop/ScoopMaster/README.md

 --------
 </br>

 To help users to maintain all the apss updated, this repo provides two services, a bucket with all the apps, and a database for fast app search.
-The platform surveys internet for known buckets and creates Bucket and database snapshots every 30 minutes.
+The platform surveys internet for known buckets and creates Bucket and database snapshots every hours.
 At this time the metrics for the **ScoopMaster** platform in its current snapshot are:

 - The database indexes **192588** manifests.
 - The harvester gathers data from **1983** buckets.